 19. Create a Signature Scent

 Scent plays a subtle but powerful role in comfort.
-A consistent fragrance gives your camper a “home” feeling instantly.
+A consistent fragrance gives your camper that “home” feeling the moment you open the door.

 Cozy Touches